-Appeal against decision of officer or authorised person
+Appeal against decision of officer or authorised person (b) an opportunity to present and dispute information and arguments; and

-- 152. (1) A person aggrieved by a decision of an authorised officer or authorised person under this Act may appeal against that decision to the Director General. - (2)An appeal made in accordance with subsection (1), shall be 30 lodged with the DirectorGeneral within fourteen days after receipt of the decision that is being appealed against. - (3) The DirectorGeneral shall, within seven days of receiving an appeal, in writing, confirm, amend or withdraw the decision and make a new decision and furnish written reasons to the appellant 35 for any decision taken. - (4) In adjudicating an appeal lodged in accordance with subsection (1), the DirectorGeneral may afford the appellant- - (a) a reasonable opportunity to make representations;

-- (b) an opportunity to present and dispute information and arguments; and - (c) the opportunity to appear in person. - (5) An appeal lodged in accordance with this section shall not 5 suspend the decision of the authorised officer or authorised person. - (6) Subject to this section, the Minister shall prescribe the procedure for the lodging and hearing of appeals lodged in accordance with this Act. - 153.
-(1) The Minister shall, subject to any conditions, delegate 10 in writing, any of the powers conferred upon the Minister under this Act to the DirectorGeneral, except the power to make statutory instruments.
+(c) the opportunity to appear in person.

+(5) An appeal lodged in accordance with this section shall not suspend the decision of the authorised officer or authorised person.

+(6) Subject to this section, the Minister shall prescribe the procedure for the lodging and hearing of appeals lodged in accordance with this Act.

+153. (1) The Minister shall, subject to any conditions, delegate in writing, any of the powers conferred upon the Minister under this Act to the Director-General, except the power to make statutory instruments.
-Delegation of powers

-- (2) A power delegated to the DirectorGeneral shall not be further delegated by the DirectorGeneral to any person under the 15 DirectorGeneral's control or to an authorised person. - (3) The Minister may revoke any delegation made in accordance with subsection (1) and no delegation of any power shall prevent the exercise of that power by the Minister. - 154.
-The Director-General shall promulgate the Zambia Civil 20 Aviation Requirements (ZCARs).
+(2) A power delegated to the Director-General shall not be further delegated by the Director-General to any person under the Director-General's control or to an authorised person.

+(3) The Minister may revoke any delegation made in accordance with subsection (1) and no delegation of any power shall prevent the exercise of that power by the Minister.

+154. The Director-General shall promulgate the Zambia Civil Aviation Requirements (ZCARs).